FatimaMarq14/4443-IoT/Assignments/Final/F01/README.md

 ---

+### 🧱 Starting Out

+I began with the Arduino Uno and a 2WD robotic car kit.
+I wanted to control the car using Bluetooth while showing text on an LCD.
+However, the Uno didn’t have enough serial ports or power to handle both the HC-05 and the LCD at the same time.

+---

 ### 📟 Playing with the LCD

 <img width="400" height="400" alt="image" src="https://github.com/user-attachments/assets/774ecc44-b279-4502-a18c-fc0475b2412f" />

 - **What is it?** A screen that can display text or symbols.
-- **What I wanted:** Show basic info like connection status, "Hello World", or control feedback.
+- **What I wanted:** Show basic info like connection status and control feedback.
-- **What happened:** It worked alone, but not with the Bluetooth module connected.

 ---